Leos Carax (France, born 1960)

 Holy Motors (2012)

-(This review, written as part of the BBC’s 100 Greatest Films of the 21st Century, freely makes reference to other films from the same list and does not read as well when taken out of its original context.
-It is reproduced here only for the convenience of having a director’s works collected on the same page.)
+(This review was written as part of the BBC’s 100 Greatest Films of the 21st Century and does not necessarily read as well when taken out of its original context.
+It is reproduced here for the convenience of having a director’s works collected on the same page.)

 What does it all mean?